Annabel Nanninga: Political career

-In the 2018 Dutch municipal elections, she was the party leader for Forum for Democracy (FVD) in Amsterdam.
-FVD received three seats in the municipal council.
-Nanninga was sworn in as a councilor on March 29, 2018.
+In the 2018 Dutch municipal elections, she was the party leader for Forum for Democracy (FvD) in Amsterdam.
+FvD received three seats in the municipal council.
+Nanninga was sworn in as a councilor on 29 March 2018.
 In March 2019 she also became a member of the Provincial Council of North Holland.
 In the same elections, she was elected in the Provincial Council of Utrecht with preferential votes.
 In October 2020 Nanninga went on maternity leave and was temporarily replaced by Hugo Berkhout and later by Robert Baljeu in the Senate.

 In November 2020, she left the FvD, when this party, in her opinion, did not distance itself fiercely enough from antisemitic apps written by members of its youth division.
 Together with former FvD candidate Joost Eerdmans she founded the party JA21.
-On February 15, 2021, she returned to the Senate from her leave and joined the Van Pareren faction, which was renamed the Nanninga faction and has 7 seats.
+On 15 February 2021, she returned to the Senate from her leave and joined the Van Pareren faction, which was renamed the Nanninga faction and has 7 seats.
 The faction subsequently became part of JA21.

 Controversies

 Nanninga posted a series of tweets on her Twitter page in 2006, which some people deemed antisemitic.
 According to others, her tweets were shown out of context and twisted in order to discredit her.
 These tweets were retroactively deleted in 2020–2021, however multiple internet archives contain screenshots of the tweets.
 In subsequent interviews, Nanninga stated that the tweets were intended to be satirical and had to be considered in their specific context, on which she extensively elaborated in Nieuw Israëlietisch Weekblad.

-Nanninga wrote columns ciriticizing the influx of migrants during the European refugee crisis and made satirical remarks regarding migrants from Africa trying to cross the Mediterranean Sea.
+Nanninga wrote columns criticizing the influx of migrants during the European refugee crisis and made satirical remarks regarding migrants from Africa trying to cross the Mediterranean Sea.
 Nanninga stated she used the ironic writing style of Gerard Reve.